What is sleep apnoea?

 Sleep apnoea, or obstructive sleep apnoea, happens when a person’s throat is partly or completely blocked while they are asleep, causing them to stop breathing.

-The breathing of a person with sleep apnoea can stop for anywhere between a few and 90 seconds, and they wake briefly.
+Their breathing can stop for anywhere between a few and 90 seconds, and they wake briefly.
 These episodes, which can happen many times a night, are known as apnoeas.
 The sufferer is often unaware of it happening, but will wake feeling tired.

 Sleep apnoea ranges from mild to severe.
 In severe cases, sleep can be interrupted hundreds of times each night.

-Sleep apnoea can affect anyone, but is more common in people who are middle-aged or over, who snore, who are above a healthy weight and who have it in the family.
+Sleep apnoea can affect anyone, but is more common in people who are middle aged or older, who snore, who are above a healthy weight and who have sleep apnoea in the family.